Can Colon and Rectal Cancer Spread Into The Liver? Can it be Treated?

 Also to consider in a very small proportion of patients where there are defective mismatch repair genes in tumor cells is immunotherapy with drugs like Nivolumab or Pembrolizumab.
 Here we use our body’s immunity to kill cancer cells.

-Can my cancer be cured?
+Can Colon and Rectal Cancer be cured?

 If the cancer is limited to the colon and liver and is considered “Resectable” by an experienced liver surgeon, there is a chance of cure.
 According to statistics, 30-35% of individuals with stage IV colon cancer can be cured.
 Achieving this outcome requires teamwork between colorectal surgeons, liver surgeons, medical oncologists, radiologists and radiation oncologists.
 Multi-modality therapy is key here in achieving good outcomes of cure.
 Even if the cancer is in one other organ like lung or adrenal gland along with liver and it is resectable, we can try for cure.